rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/5-model-deployment.md

 5. You should see the two Jukebox application, one for `test` and one for `stage` deployed in Argo CD.

-# 🚗 ModelCar and GitOpsifying the Deployment
+# 🚗 Modelcar and GitOpsifying the Deployment

+TODO: add Modelcar and Kserve explanation there

 The training pipeline generates a new version of the model, whether it is triggered by a code change or a monitoring alert.
-As a next step, we need to make sure we deploy the new version automagically (yes, of course if only the new version performs better - hang in there) and we need to be able to provide traceability, immutability, reproducibility and so on.
+As a next step, we need to make sure we deploy the new version automagically (yes, of course if only the new version performs better - hang in there🤭) and we need to be able to provide traceability, immutability, reproducibility and so on.

+If the pipeline is triggered by a git push event, the new model gets short git commit ID as the version.
+This helps us to track where this model comes from, why it is built.

+At the end of the day, we need to provide this version information to `InferenceService`.
+When the pipeline successfully creates the model artifacts, it pushes this version info to `mlops-gitops/model-deployment/` repository.
+Then Argo CD becomes aware that there is a new version and it updates `InferenceService` config on OpenShift, which triggers a rollout deployment.
+Simples 😅